step-/scripts-to-go/README.md

 * Optionally, if ROX-Filer is your file manager, drag-and-drop the ROX-App `/usr/local/apps/dndmate` to your desktop, or create a link to it on your desktop.
+* Run `dndmate` in a terminal window to start the drag-and-drop target.

 **Dependencies**

-* Run `dndmate --help=all` to list script dependendices, which are shown near the end of the output text.
+* Run `dndmate --help=all` to list script dependencies, which are shown near the end of the output text.

 **Help** - Hover over the buttons for tooltip help.
 Press the Help button for